iGentAI/ferrous/docs/LUA_IMPLEMENTATION_STATUS.md

 This document tracks the implementation status of the Lua VM for Ferrous Redis.
 It is based on the architectural specifications in the `LUA_ARCHITECTURE.md`, `LUA_TRANSACTION_PATTERNS.md`, and other design documents.

 **Current Overall Status**: Core foundation components implemented and validated with comprehensive test suite.
-Key architectural patterns (handle validation and C function execution) in place with working control flow and loop opcodes, but several higher-level components are still missing.
+Key architectural patterns (handle validation and transaction system) in place with working control flow and basic opcodes, but several critical components are incomplete or contain placeholder implementations.

 ## Core Components Status